SwarajKotapati/GuardianAngel/README.md

 **Local Database**

-The application utilizes a local database, ensuring secure storage of user health data.
+The application utilizes a local database (Room Database) , ensuring secure storage of user health data.
 The database schema includes tables for heart rate, respiratory rate, and symptoms, providing an organized repository for user information.

 **Getting Started**